Back to all posts

 Let’s walk through the process together so you can feel confident from the moment you click “order” to the moment the box arrives at your door.

-Finalize Your Design and Specifications
+Double-Check Your Design and Specs

 Before you upload your files, take one last look to make sure everything is perfect.
 Double-check your design against your printer’s artwork guidelines.
 This step is essential for preventing common issues like incorrect colors, low-resolution images, or text that gets cut off.
 Make sure your fonts are legible, with most text being at least 10 points in size so it’s easy to read.
 Confirm that your files are saved in the correct format (usually a high-quality PDF) and that all your branding elements are exactly where you want them.
 A final review helps ensure your custom print solutions come out looking sharp and professional.